 The cathedral, a national monument, was the original home of the Bayeux Tapestry which today can be seen in the Bayeux Museum.

 Also at the Bayeux Museum, you will find a chilling record of the events surrounding the Battle of Normandy.
 It includes the preparation of D-Day to August 29th, 1944 and the advance of Allied troops.
 There is a collection of military equipment, vehicles, weapons, uniforms and more.
-Spending an afternoon here before visiting any of the D Day beaches or allied cemeteries, makes their attendance all the more poignant.
+Spending an afternoon here before taking an Operation Overlord tour of the D Day beaches or allied cemeteries, makes their attendance all the more poignant.

 There are many great hotels in the Bayeux area, including the exceptional five-star Villa Lara Hotel.
 Several Michelin recommended restaurants in the area make sure you will eat well while stationed here too.